hammamiomar/hammamiomar.github.io/src/content/blog/post1.md

 I was born in Ohio to a Saudi father and a Chinese-Dominican mother.
 Life was dandy in ol Ohio-- you know how it is.
 Suburbs... corn... large swathes of land... yea.
 I have two sisters with me, one a year older and one a year younger.

 Id say I had a pretty nice childhood.
 My dad also being a computer science guy, I grew up pretty nerdy.
-Always into computers, videogames, etc. To this day I still have no hand eye coordination, actually.
+Always into computers, videogames, etc. To this day I still have no hand eye coordination.

 ![me as a kid](/blogs/post1/baby.webp)

 In 6th grade my family moved to Saudi Arabia.
-Huge mental shift from white midwest America to Saudi Arabia, an almost demonized country when youre talking in Ohio terms.
-But it was for the better of me.
-Finally every other 6th grader ALSO had a mustache-- I wasnt the only one.
+It was a huge mental shift going from midwest America to Saudi Arabia, the latter being an almost demonized country when youre talking in Ohio terms.
+But it was for the better for me, as now I find myself easily adaptable to new environments.
+It also helped me out as a teenager, as every other 6th grader ALSO had a mustache-- I was no longer the only one.

-Then after highschool, I accidentally ended up at New York University because my older sister told me to apply.
-I also ended up as computer science because my dad recommended it.
-Didnt think much of it.
+Then after highschool, I ended up at New York University because my older sister told me to apply.
+I chose computer science, because I thought it would be neat.
+Didnt overthink it too much-- felt like it was my calling.
 The undergrad experience?
-Prety nice (developed a knack for devouring textbooks) anyways, I ended up loving NYC and computer science and still do.
+Prety nice (developed a knack for devouring textbooks).
+Happily, I now love NYC and computer science.

 Ummm.. hobbies.
 I love baking bread (covid hobby gone craaaazy).
 I love cooking too, mostly arab food.
 Im a huge gym rat, have to go work out at least 5 times a week or my brains melt out my ears.
 Right now im doing like 275 lbs DEEP back squat 4 reps... today I was dummbbell benching the 85 lbs for maybe like 4 reps.
 Bicep curl 45 lbs preacher curl maybe 4 reps.
 Going well tbh.
 Hmmm.
 Other hobbiess...
-I like raving to techno (NYC best for this).
+I like raving to techno (NYC is the best for this).
 I enjoy walking around only if I can see the sun.
 I like yapping to anyone who will listen, and also like to listen to people yap.
 And of course, I like doom scrolling (monkey brain).
 ![me as a kid](/blogs/post1/bread.webp)

 I love music.
 I gotta add my spotify current listening to this site.
 I shall I guess.